normalize() can now normalize by each well (norm_column = "well") as an

 maintain backwards compatibility, but future releases will separate them by

-is not explicitly set to FALSE
+default.
+If sep_reps is not explicitly set to FALSE, the functions will

 warn the user about this future change in defaults.

-now can take a csv file with cell counts or protein mass ($\mu$g)
+read_data now can take a csv file with cell counts or protein mass ($\mu$g)

 for each of the experimental groups to normalize the data.